Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Pair deceleration and pair reflection

 Figure~\ref{dens}(c) shows that these low-energy pairs are created through the secondary generation from the daughter pairs, and thereby they tailgate the injected electron beam.

-Quantum synchrotron emission stops when $\chi_e$ reaches ${\sim0.1}$, and classical radiation emission begins to dominate~\cite{di_piazza_extremely_2012}.
+Quantum synchrotron emission stops when the particles lose sufficient energy or the laser amplitude becomes low, \ie ${\chi_e \lesssim0.1}$.
+Then classical radiation emission begins to dominate~\cite{di_piazza_extremely_2012}.
 The pair particles wiggle in the laser field to radiate electromagnetically with negligible quantum contributions like recoil or spin.
-The strong laser field drives transverse motion of the pairs, evidenced in Fig~\ref{momen}(b,d) for that the transverse pair momentum $p_y$ is enveloped by the laser profile and that $|p_y|/(m_ec)=a_0$ locally.
+The strong laser field drives transverse motion of the pairs, evidenced in Fig~\ref{momen}(a,c) for that the transverse pair momentum $p_y$ is enveloped by the laser profile and that $|p_y|/(m_ec)=a_0$ locally.
 Due to the conservation of canonical momentum, each charged particle transfer the amount of $a_0^2m_ec/(4\gamma)$ longitudinal momentum to a counter-propagating laser field upon entering it.
 It means that particles can be stopped or even reflected by the strong laser field if they have sufficiently low longitudinal momentum, \ie $p_x \lesssim a_0^2m_ec/(4\gamma)$, or equivalently, $\gamma \sim a_0$~\cite{li_attosecond_2015}.
-By comparing this condition with \eqref{eqn:gamma}, we find that particle reflection is possible if
+By comparing this condition with \eqref{eqn:gamma}, we find the threshold laser intensity for particle reflection